telrsdk/TelrSDK/README.md

 //Mark:-This call when the payment is cancelled by user func didPaymentCancel()
-//Mark:-This call when the payment successful. func didPaymentSuccess(response:TelrResponseModel)
+//Mark:-This call when the payment is successful. func didPaymentSuccess(response:TelrResponseModel)
 //Mark:-This call when the payment is declined due to any reason. func didPaymentFail(messge:String)